Amerr1225/Aqueous--CaCO3--Transitions/README.md

 # Aqueous--CaCO3--Transitions
-Model which simulates the transition of calcite to aragonite in water \n Takes in parameters including \n
+Model which simulates the transition of calcite to aragonite in water
+Takes in parameters including
--Masses for calcite and aragonite \n
+-Masses for calcite and aragonite
 -Temperature
 -pH
 -Initial Saturations
 -Amount of water
 -Timespan
 -Number of steps
 Etc...